hmu332233/kbd-txt/README.md

 A lightweight (~850 B) library for easy mac/window shortcut notation.
 `kbd-txt` convert shortcut text depending on the type of OS (window/linux/mac).

+This is useful when you want to display a shortcut text that fits user's OS.
+It is also useful for converting mac's shortcut keys to symbols.

 ## Installation

 Using npm/yarn: